Men of Steel, Women of Wonder

-Men of Steel, Women of Wonder is a new exhibition developed by Crystal Bridges' Assistant Curator, Alejo Benedetti, that examines art world responses to Superman and Wonder Woman ranging from their Depression-era origins to today’s contemporary artist interpretations.
-The exhibition features over 70 paintings, photographs, installations, videos, and more by a wide range of artists.
+Men of Steel, Women of Wonder is a new exhibition developed by Crystal Bridges Assistant Curator Alejo Benedetti that examines art-world responses to Superman and Wonder Woman ranging from their Depression-era origins to today’s contemporary artist interpretations.
+The exhibition features over 70 paintings, photographs, installations, videos, and more by over 50 artists.

-Rhianon DeLeeuw and Joshua Mahony, Esther Silver-Parker & Deborah Wright.
+Rhianon DeLeeuw and Joshua Mahony, Esther Silver-Parker, Tony Waller, & Deborah Wright.